Static Dress: Formation, early singles and Prologue... (2018—2021)

-They released their debut single "Clean" on 16 August 2019.
-The single was accompanied by a music video directed by Appleyard and Kay.
-They made their live debut at the Glasgow practice room in on 3 October of the same year, opening for Decay.
+They released their debut single "Clean" on 14 August 2019.
+The single was accompanied by a music video directed by Appleyard and Sam Kay.
+They made their live debut at the Glasgow practice room on 3 October of the same year, opening for Decay.
 In the following days they also performed in Leeds and Liverpool.
 Soon after, they were asked to open for Dream State and Creeper on their own headline tours.
 On 28 November 2019, they released their second single "Adaptive Taste".
 From 6 February to 20 February 2020, the opened for Counterparts on their UK headline tour, alongside Can't Swim and Chamber.
 On the final date of the tour, they livestreamed a live performance, releasing it under the title "Time To Reset".
 On 14 April 2020, they released the single "Safeword", which was accompanied by a music video, filmed over FaceTime, due to the then-ongoing COVID-19 lockdown.
 On 11 July 2020, they released the single "Indecent".
 On 3 September 2020, they released the single "For the Attention of...".
 On 20 June 2021, they performed at the Download Festival pilot, and the 2021 Slam Dunk Festival in September.
 Between 28 October and 6 November 2021, they opened for Yours Truly on their UK headline tour alongside Wargasm.
 On 4 June 2021, they release the single "Sweet."

-Prior to the release of 'sweet.', Black and Kay departed from the group, leading to the recruitment of anonymous guitarist Contrast and drummer Sam Ogden.
+Prior to the release of "Sweet.", Black and Sam Kay departed from the group, leading to the recruitment of anonymous guitarist Contrast and drummer Sam Ogden.
 November 2 to 20, they toured supporting Higher Power on their UK headline tour.
 On 5 November 2021, they released the single "Sober Exit(s)", and announced that the single would be a part of their debut EP "Prologue...".
 The EP was released on 3 December 2021, coinciding with the release of a companion comic book illustrated by Tanya Kenny and written by Appleyard.
 In December 2020 they opened for Creeper on their UK headline tour alongside Holding Absence and Wargasm.
 On 6 January 2022, they released the single "Di-sinTer" featuring King Yosef.
-In February 2022, they opened for Knocked Loose and Terror on their UK co-headline tour.
-On 14 February, they announced that their debut album Rouge Carpet Disaster would be released on 18 May.
-On 23 February, they released the single "Such a Shame" and announced their debut UK headline would take place between 10 and 16 April.
-On 20 April, they released the single "Fleahouse".

-Bassist Connor Reilly announced his departure from the band in 2023 citing personal issues via a statement on Instagram.